The Desert Song: Productions and film versions

-The leading man in the original Broadway production was Scottish baritone Richard Halliday and the heroine, Vivienne Segal.
-It was directed by Arthur Hurley and choreographed by Bobby Connolly, who was later to choreograph the classic 1939 film The Wizard of Oz.
+The original Broadway production opened at the Casino Theatre on November 30, 1926, and ran for 471 performances.
+It starred Vivienne Segal as Margot Bonvalet and Edmund Elton as General Birabeau.
+The leading man was Scottish baritone Robert Halliday.
+It was directed by Arthur Hurley and choreographed by Bobby Connolly, who was later to choreograph the 1939 film The Wizard of Oz.
 In the 1927 London production at the Theatre Royal, Drury Lane the leading roles were taken by Harry Welchman and Edith Day, and numerous excerpts were recorded with the London cast supported by the Drury Lane orchestra and chorus under conductor Herman Finck.
 The show was briefly revived on Broadway in 1946 (at New York City Center) and 1973.

 In the 1970s and 1980s, the Light Opera of Manhattan mounted the operetta several times.
 To celebrate the centennial of Romberg's birth in 1987, New York City Opera staged a lavish production with Richard White and Linda Michele.
-Although old-fashioned by present standards, The Desert Song is still occasionally performed and has been made into a motion picture four times, though the second version was a short subject, rather than a feature-length film.
+The Desert Song is still occasionally performed and has been made into a motion picture four times, though the second version was a short subject, rather than a feature-length film.
 All film versions were made by Warner Brothers.

-In 1929, a lavish film with Technicolor sequences starred John Boles and Myrna Loy.
+In 1929, a lavish film with Technicolor sequences starred John Boles as the Red Shadow and Carlotta King as Margot, and featured Myrna Loy as Azuri.
 This version was scrupulously faithful to, and captured the spirit of, the original Broadway production and became a hit.
 By the 1940s, the 1929 film could not be shown in the United States because of its Pre-Code content, which included sexual innuendo, suggestive humor and open discussion of themes such as homosexuality.
 Apparently, the Technicolor sequences have survived only in black-and-white.
 To capitalize on the success of the original picture, in 1932 Warner Bros. released The Red Shadow, a 19-minute black-and-white short consisting chiefly of musical numbers.
 This film, which has been restored, was directed by Roy Mack, and starred Alexander Gray and Bernice Claire.